awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-autoscaling-scheduledactions.md

 **Note**
 Scheduled actions will not be saved until applied\.

-## The aws:autoscaling:scheduledaction Namespace<a name="environments-cfg-autoscaling-scheduledactions-namespace"></a>
+## The aws:autoscaling:scheduledaction namespace<a name="environments-cfg-autoscaling-scheduledactions-namespace"></a>

 If you need to configure a large number of scheduled actions, you can use [configuration files](ebextensions.md) or [the Elastic Beanstalk API](environment-configuration-methods-after.md#configuration-options-after-awscli-commandline) to apply the configuration option changes from a YAML or JSON file\.
 These methods also let you access the [`Suspend` option](command-options-general.md#command-options-general-autoscalingscheduledaction) to temporarily deactivate a recurrent scheduled action\.